Tickle Me Elmo

 Tickle Me Elmo is a children's plush toy from Tyco Preschool, a division of Tyco Toys, of the Muppet character Elmo from the children's television show Sesame Street.
-When squeezed, Elmo shakes, vibrates, and recites his trademark giggle.
+When squeezed, Elmo recites his trademark giggle.
+When squeezed three times, Elmo shakes and vibrates.

-The toy was first produced in the United States in 1996 and slowly became a fad, reaching its apex during the 1996 Christmas shopping season, with some instances of violence reported over the limited available supply.
+The toy was first produced in the United States in July 1996 and slowly became a fad, reaching its apex during the 1996 Christmas shopping season, with some instances of violence reported over the limited available supply.
 People reported that the toy, which retailed for $28.99 according to its MSRP, was being re-sold by scalpers in newspapers and on the Internet for up to $1,500 by the end of 1996.
+On the tenth anniversary of the toy, Fisher-Price (who now owns the Tyco Toys properties) released a new Tickle Me Elmo named TMX in September 2006.

 Development

-"Tickles The Chimp", the precursor to Tickle Me Elmo, was invented by Greg Hyman and Ron Dubren, who were known in the toy industry for having invented Alphie the Robot (a children's learning computer) several years prior.
+"Tickles The Chimp", the precursor to Tickle Me Elmo, was invented by Greg Hyman and Ron Dubren, who had invented Alphie the Robot (a children's learning computer) several years prior.
 In 1995 it was presented to Tyco Preschool as "Tickles The Chimp," which was a toy monkey with a computer chip which laughed when tickled.
-At the time Tyco didn't have rights to make the Sesame Street plush, but did have the Looney Tunes plush rights so it was worked on for several months as Tickle Me Tasmanian Devil, they also made Tickle Me versions of baby Bugs Bunny and Tweety, they successfully sold it at WB Studio Store in California.
-A short time later, Tyco lost rights to do Looney Tunes but gained the rights to Sesame Street, thus starting Tickle Me Elmo.
-The invention was originally introduced under Cabbage Patch at Hasbro Industries.
+The laugh was produced by the 'LaughTech 2.0' sound chip, which was originally developed for use in novelty greeting cards.
+At the time, Tyco did not have rights to make the Sesame Street plush, but did have the Looney Tunes plush rights.
+The toy was worked on for several months as Tickle Me Tasmanian Devil, and sold at the WB Studio Store in California.
+A short time later, Tyco lost the rights to use the Looney Tunes property in their products, but gained the rights to Sesame Street, thus leading to the creation of Tickle Me Elmo.
+The 'Elmo' name was reportedly an internal acronym for 'Electronic Laughing Mechanism - Version One,' which was shortened to ELM-O and eventually stylized as Elmo.
+The initial concept was pitched to Hasbro as a companion for their Cabbage Patch Kids line, under the name 'Giggle Gang'.
+The proposal was rejected by Hasbro's marketing department, who noted in an internal memo that the prototype's laughter was "unsettling and repetitive."
+The rights were subsequently sold to Tyco.
+The toy's signature bright red color was the result of a fortunate manufacturing accident; Tyco secured a massive surplus of crimson plush fabric at a steep discount from a textile mill that had overproduced material for a cancelled line of Santa Claus decorations.

 Neil Friedman, who was then president of Tyco Preschool, recalled years later that, "When you played with Tickle Me Elmo for the first time, it brought a smile to everyone's face.
 It was a magical surprise."